dexunn/dexunn/README.md

 🧠 **Recently worked on**
 • A Reddit toxicity detection bot using BERT + PyTorch
-• Live Tableau dashboards powered by BigQuery and SQL
+• Live Tableau dashboards powered by Google Cloud Platform and SQL
 • Automation scripts to streamline ETL and reduce cloud costs

 📊 **Current focus areas**